 How to start and run a SIG

-Below, rules and guidelines for starting and running a SIG are provided.
+Below (when logged-in as a DS member), rules and guidelines for starting and running a SIG are provided.
 Please read this information carefully.
 In addition, forms for applying for a new SIG and for the annual reporting of existing SIGs are provided.